+The sale conductors of tansactions with related parties.
 The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 All other outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash.
 There have guarantees and letters of comfort provided for subsidiaries.
 For the year ended 31 March 2025, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (31 March 2024: Nil).